Australian Beef Cattle Exports

 Australian Beef Cattle

-Live exports of Australian Beef Cattle are conducted by Australian livestock exporters licensed by the Australian Government and the industry is highly regulated and has high levels of compliance.
+Australian Beef Cattle exports are conducted by Australian livestock exporters licensed by the Australian Government and the industry is highly regulated and has high levels of compliance.
 Animal welfare is a primary component of the compliance and a focus of the way in which we conduct our business.

 Characteristics of the main Bos indicus breeds in Australia are:

 - Belmont Red.
 Origin: Queensland.
 Developed in Australia in 1968.
 50% Africander, 25% Hereford, 25% Shorthorn.
 Features: red colour; horned.

 - Brahman.
 Origin: USA.
 Introduced to Australia in 1933.
 Features are silver-grey coat; horned.
 Calve easily, milk well and are very protective of their young.
 Maternal/rotation place in cross breeding.
 See video above.

 - Brangus.
 Developed from Brahman and Angus.
 Upgrading of breed between 1950 and 1960.
 Brangus are made up of 37.5% Brahman and 62.5% Angus.
 Black, polled, reasonable heat and tick tolerance.
 Medium sized, average to late maturity, yields a carcase without excess fat.

 - Braford.
 Developed in Queensland between 1946 and 1952.
 50% Hereford and 50% Brahman, now stabilised.
 Heat resistant and relatively tick tolerant.
 Slightly later maturing than the British breeds.
 Produces good yearling and steer carcases.